pashatyl/MastersTasks/NN/links.md

-# List of tasks and solutions from NeuralNetworks cource
+# List of tasks and solutions from NeuralNetworks course

 ## HSE Math competition
 ### Predict ratings of hotels given the review texts